 The older priest interrupted him and said, “No, I don’t mean that.
 Did you sit in silence and ask God to help you?”
 And the young priest said, “Yes.
 I guess, but I need you to help me figure out where I’m going to be assigned.
 I know God is part of all this, but I have to use my own skills, too, don’t I?”

 The older priest says, “If you want my advice, I’d leave it in God’s hands.
 Don’t try to pick your next assignment, let God pick it for you.”

 The young priest just stared at him and didn’t say anything.
 The older priest then said, “Where is your faith?
 Don’t you believe that God is involved in all that’s happening to you.
 So, turn to Christ.
 He has brought you this far, he’s not going to abandon you now.
 Calm down and realize that God is the one in charge.
 This is not about the Clergy Office choosing your assignment, or you trying to maneuver to get the assignment you want.
 You’re not choosing, and the bishop isn’t choosing, either!
 Let God pick the parish.
 Remember what Jesus says: “Oh, ye of little faith”.

-Our readings are about the power of faith, and having confidence in God.
-But sometimes life’s experiences make this difficult for us.
+Our readings today (this evening) are about the power of faith, and having confidence in God.
+Particularly, the Gospel tells us that faith is the greatest force in the world.
+But sometimes life’s experiences make it difficult for us to accept this.
 How often do we find ourselves saying what the Prophet Habakkuk says, “How long, O Lord?
 I cry for help, but you do not listen!”

 Let me leave you with these words.
 Picture Christ saying them directly to you to you.